Leica’s early high-speed lenses SUMMARIT 5cm F1.5

 1.Overview

-The Summilux 50mm F1.5 is a bright standard lens released in 1939 and is the predecessor to the Summilux.
+The SUMMARIT 5cm F1.5 is a bright standard lens released in 1939 and the predecessor to the Summilux.

-The lens is available in M-mount and L39 screw-mount versions, and because the M-mount version has an older mount shape, it cannot be officially modified to add the 6-bit lens recognition code used in digital Leica cameras.
+The lens comes in M-mount and L39 screw-mount versions, and because the M-mount version has an older mount shape, it cannot be officially modified to add the 6-bit lens recognition code used on digital M Leicas.

-Perhaps because the surface of the original Summilux is soft, many used lenses have scratches on the surface.
-Lenses with beautiful surfaces should be very expensive if they are guaranteed to be original, and cheaper lenses may have had their surface polished.
+The original Summarit lens surface is soft, so many used lenses have scratches on their surfaces.
+Lenses with clean surfaces should be very expensive if they are guaranteed to be original, and cheaper lenses may have had their surfaces polished.
 Surface polishing can range from amateur to professional, and the quality is up to the user to decide.

-The beautiful silver lens barrel and sturdy hood satisfied my desire to own it, but I ended up selling it because I used it less frequently than the other 50mm lenses I had.
+The beautiful silver barrel and sturdy hood satisfied my desire to own it, but I ended up selling it because I used it so little among the many 50mm lenses I had.
 I bought the lens at Kato Kaiyodo, which sold medicines and cameras in the same store in Kannai, Yokohama.
-This store no longer exists.
+As of 2025, this store no longer exists.

-The name Summarit in the 1900s was the name of the lens seen on the Summarit 50mm F1.5 from 1939-1957 introduced above, and the 40mm F2.4 focal length lens that was installed on the 1995 compact film camera Minilux (MINILUX).
+The Summarit name was introduced with the Summarit 50mm F1.5 from 1939-1957, and the 40mm F2.4 focal length that was installed on the 1995 compact film camera Minilux.

 Leica S mount (medium format camera) | Leica M mount | |